jesi-rgb/jesirgb.com/src/posts/talent.md

 This, I believe, is what some people search for.
 The feeling of feeling good.
 While it's definitely a good thing to search for, I think it can lead to a painful mismatch between what it actually means to be good at something versus the feeling of improvement.

-People under pressure or judgement will probably never see the good side of it.
-I **must** get better at this.
+> I **must** get better at this.
 And I **must** do it now.

 This pressure or judgement can very easily come from within us, in the hopes to become relentlessly better at our craft.

 This ambition yields great results in healthy doses, and catastrophic outcomes in unhealthy ones.

 We have to be careful on how much pressure we put on ourselves.
 We have to strive to get better.
 But we have to celebrate the path we've already gone through.

 For me, personally, the real reward I get is that the knowledge acquired allows for a deeper understanding of the work you are inspired with.
 You can clearly see the directions and decisions made within the works of art you admire.
-This brings a very deep appreciation and a closer feeling to the
+This brings a very deep appreciation and a closer feeling to the work itself.